 Other trees in Cathays Park were also protected by the agreement, the relevant terms of which were:

 The second tree avenue planted in 1879-80 was in Pontcanna Fields, an avenue of elms and limes that still runs north-south the length of the park.
 Another lime avenue runs through the park roughly east-west from the River Taff to Western Avenue.
 This used to continue to Llandaff Cathedral cemetery, ending in a star formation, before Western Avenue was built.
 The Marquis of Bute's plan for this avenue was described in 1880 in The Weekly Mail: "Leading from the public ground [Sophia Gardens Field], Lord Bute has planned a private avenue leading towards Llandaff.
 This avenue, which will be in a direct and straight line from the Castle ... will consist of four rows of trees, a mile in length.
 This avenue will terminate in an octagon having a radius of 60 feet, which will be planted around with short avenues of trees - each comprising two lines of firs and two of elms - forming the design of the "Union Jack".
+The construction of Western Avenue in the early 1930s crossed this avenue, with a short stretch continuing on to Llandaff.
+That section of the avenue was still present in the 1950s, but the 1960s Ordnance Survey map shows the Llandaff Technical College occupying the site.

 A hundred years later during the 1970s Cardiff lost over 1,000 Elm trees to Dutch Elm Disease, including those forming the historic avenues in Cathays Park and Pontcanna Fields.
 In December 2004 100 disease-resistant 'New Horizon' Elms were planted to form a new avenue in Pontcanna Fields to mark Cardiff's centenary as a city and its Golden Jubilee as the capital of Wales.
 The majority of these trees were donated by Hillers Nurseries as part of Cardiff's designation as European City of the Elm 2005.
 The Cathays Park Elms have been replaced with Caucasian lime trees (Tilia x euchlora).